 If you want to try the diet for yourself, plan on eating generous amounts of fruits and vegetables.
 Your protein choices include meat, poultry, seafood and eggs.
 In addition, you’ll enjoy nuts, seeds and oils ranging from coconut oil to olive oil.

 - Snacks: Nibble on fresh fruit, hard-boiled eggs, veggies or sunflower seeds.
-Choose unsalted seeds, such as Best Of All Organic Unsalted Hulled Sunflower Seeds.
+Choose unsalted seeds, such as Vitacost Unsalted Hulled Sunflower Seeds.
 Another favorite for Paleo people: Fish, meat or poultry jerky!
 Read the ingredient lists carefully for one without additives, such as Golden Valley Original Natural Turkey Jerky.

 - Dinner: If you’re pasta lover or a vegetarian or vegan, swap raw, julienned spaghetti squash for traditional wheat pasta.
 Another low-calorie swap: Steamed cabbage leaves cut into slices resembling pasta.
 Top with your favorite pasta sauce, preferably homemade from fresh tomatoes, onions and herbs.
 A jarred sauce, such as Amy’s Organic Pasta Sauce, which is made with olive oil and assorted herbs that are Paleo-approved, will do the trick in a pinch.
-On the side: A fruit compote combining assorted fruits, from Edward & Sons Native Forest Organic Sliced Peaches in Organic Fruit Juice to Edward & Sons Asian Pears.
+On the side: A fruit compote combining assorted fruits, from Native Forest Organic Mandarin Oranges in Orange Juice to Edward & Sons Asian Pears.

 Latest posts by Diet Diva (see all)

 - 5 Expert Tips for Warding Off Holiday Weight Gain - November 24, 2014

 - 4 Ideas for a Healthier Thanksgiving Gravy - November 17, 2014